-We had the opportunity to test products from Infracare, a company based in Canada that specializes in supplying products to the medical community that are specifically designed for people with a common problem very familiar to Raynaud’s sufferers – cold hands and feet.
+Infracare Glove Liners and Socks are made by a company based in Canada that specializes in supplying products to the medical community that are specifically designed for people with a common problem very familiar to Raynaud’s sufferers – cold hands and feet.

 The company has spent time studying patients with Raynaud’s, diabetes, chilblains and peripheral vascular disease, and found that the surface temperature of their extremities can be documented at 10 degrees lower than that of healthy hands and feet (check out the video).

-Infracare’s products are designed to address this issue head on with imbedded biomaterials that work to increase the temperature of users’ hands and feet by as much as 10 degrees in 30 minutes or more.
+Infracare Glove Liners and Socks are designed to address this issue head on with imbedded biomaterials that work to increase the temperature of users’ hands and feet by as much as 10 degrees in 30 minutes or more.
 Standard gloves and socks – even good ones made of merino wool, sheepskin or thermal insulation – are designed to keep the cold out, not to increase the skin temperature.
 Externally-heated gloves and socks do this with batteries and microwaveable inserts, but aren’t always convenient, comfortable or available.

 My first impression of the products are that they are pretty thin for this purpose.
 Lightweight, stretchy and very comfy, but I couldn’t imagine that the gloves would be sufficient for winter weather in the Northeast.
 However, I was inspired to give them a test as a glove liner after two days of “wintery mix” weather when I had to clear snow and ice off my car while it was raining.